IC-Anki-Notes/IUM-Anki/README.md

 3. **Export the .apkg File**: Export the edited `.apkg` file to the directory.
 4. **Commit the Edited .apkg File to the Git Repo:** Add, commit, and push your edited `.apkg` file.

+## Notice

+1. The contributors to this flashcard deck are in no way responsible.
+2. This flashcard deck is not produced nor endorsed by the Department of Mathematics, Imperial College London.
+3. Our work is original; the content does not originate from copyrighted sources.

 ## 📝 License

 This deck is released under the **GNU General Public License v3.0 (GPLv3)**.